Recreation, parks and active life

-The City of Penticton offers a Gifting Program, allowing you to donate items for City Parks, including a commemorative plaque.
-For full details, visit our Gifting Program.
+The City of Penticton offers a Parks Donation Program, allowing you to donate items for City Parks, including a commemorative plaque.
+For full details, visit our Parks Donation Program.

 Browse through our area parks, trails, and beaches using the navigation on the left – you will be surprised at just how many parks, beaches, and trails are located within Penticton!